Last reviewed 4 August 2022

 Principle Four: Embed effective risk management, considering both opportunities and threats, throughout the organisation.

 The Board regularly reviews the risks to which the Group is exposed and ensures through its meetings and regular reporting that these risks are minimised as far as possible whilst recognising that its business opportunities carry an inherently high level of risk.
-The principal risks and uncertainties facing the Group at this stage in its development and in the foreseeable future together with risk mitigation strategies employed by the Board are detailed in Risks and Uncertainties in the Strategic Report on pages 9 to 10 of the Annual Report.
+The principal risks and uncertainties facing the Group at this stage in its development and in the foreseeable future are detailed in Risks and Uncertainties in the Strategic Report set out on pages 12 to 13 of the Annual Report, together with risk mitigation strategies employed by the Board.

 Principle Five: Maintain the board as a well-functioning, balanced team led by the chair.

 The Board’s role is to agree the Group’s long-term direction and strategy and monitor achievement of its business objectives.
 The Board meets formally four times a year for these purposes and holds additional meetings when necessary to transact other business.
 The Board receives regular and timely reports for consideration on all significant strategic, operational and financial matters.
 Relevant information for consideration by the Board is circulated in advance of its meetings.

 The current non-executive directors are considered independent of management and free from any business or other relationship which could materially interfere with the exercise of their independent judgement.
 Despite serving as a non-executive director for more than nine years, Donald McAlister is considered independent of management and free from any business or other relationship which could materially interfere with the exercise of his independent judgement.
-In compliance with good practice, he will continue to seek annual re-election rather than every third year as per the Articles of Association.
+In compliance with good practice, Mr McAlister would normally seek annual re-election rather than every third year as per the Articles of Association.
 However, as two other Board members are up for election this year Mr McAlister will not be retiring and offering himself for re-election.